Pedestrian Accident Attorney in Asheville, NC

-Pedestrian accidents happen in an instant.
-It’s natural for you to feel confused and frustrated in the moments immediately following the accident.
+It’s natural to feel confused and frustrated in the moments immediately following the accident.
 However, it’s important that you take the right steps as soon as you can.
-This can not only ensure that you get the help you need after an accident, but it can also protect any future accident claim you file.
+This can ensure you get the help you need after an accident and protect any future accident claim you file.

-It’s important that you remember to stay calm after the accident.
-This is an extremely emotional time, but it’s important that you keep your cool.
-Do not yell at the driver that hit you, blame them for the accident, or more importantly, accept blame for the crash.
-The driver’s insurance company will use anything you say against you, so it’s best to say as little as you can.
+- It’s important to remember to stay calm after the accident.
+Don’t yell at the driver who hit you, blame them for the accident, or accept blame for the crash.
+The driver’s insurance company will use anything you say against you, so it’s best to say as little as possible.

-The first step is to move out of the path of vehicles if it is safe to move and you are able.
-The driver who hit you should move their vehicle out of traffic if it is safe to do so.
+- Move out of the path of vehicles if it’s safe to move and you’re able.
+The driver who hit you should move their vehicle out of traffic if it’s safe to do so.
 Make sure the driver remains at the scene.
-If they leave, particularly if it’s before you’ve obtained their name, contact information, and insurance information, you may find it very difficult to recover any compensation from them.
+If they leave before you’ve gotten their name, contact information, and insurance information, it may be very difficult to recover any compensation from them.

-You and the driver should both remain at the scene of the accident until the emergency services arrive.
-Calling 911 is also one of the first steps you should take.
-North Carolina law requires that those involved in an accident report it if the accident results in death, bodily injury, or property damage.
+- You and the driver should remain at the scene of the accident until the emergency services arrive.
+North Carolina law requires those involved in an accident report it if the accident results in death, bodily injury, or property damage.

-Once the police arrive on the scene, make sure you give them a statement explaining what happened.
-Know that you can ask the officer to look at their notes and correct any inaccuracies you find there.
-This may be quite easy to do at the scene, but becomes much more difficult once the officer has filed the accident report.
+- Once the police arrive, make sure you give them a statement explaining what happened.
+Know that you can ask the officer to look at their notes and correct any inaccuracies you find.
+This may be easy to do at the scene but becomes much more difficult once the officer has filed the accident report.

-Take lots of pictures of the scene of the accident, if you are able to do so.
-If not, ask a bystander or a witness to take these photos for you.
-Take photos of you and your injuries, the license plate of the car that hit you, traffic lights, intersections, crosswalks, and anything else that is relevant to the accident scene.
-You really can’t take too many pictures at the scene of the accident.
+- Take lots of pictures of the scene of the accident.
+Take photos of you and your injuries, the license plate of the car that hit you, traffic lights, intersections, crosswalks, and anything else relevant to the accident scene.

-Once the officer tells you it’s okay to leave the accident scene, you should get medical treatment right away if you have not already received emergency treatment and transport to an ER.
-As a pedestrian that’s been hit, your injuries are likely extremely serious.
+- Once the officer tells you it’s okay to leave the accident scene, you should get medical treatment right away if you have not already received emergency treatment and transport to an ER.
 If treating your injuries is an emergency, the police may call for an ambulance, but you can also call for one if you need treatment right away.

-Getting the necessary medical attention is important not only to ensure your injuries don’t get worse, but also to help your claim.
-If you don’t seek medical attention, the insurance company and at-fault driver will likely argue that you couldn’t have been that hurt because you didn’t even seek treatment.
+- Getting the necessary medical attention is important not only to ensure your injuries don’t get worse but also to help your claim.
+If you don’t seek medical attention, the insurance company and at-fault driver will likely argue that you couldn’t have been that hurt because you didn’t seek treatment.

-As soon as you are able, you should call our Asheville pedestrian accident lawyers.
-Our attorneys can help you deal with any insurance companies you need to speak to, create a strong case to help you get compensation, and ensure your rights are upheld throughout the entire process.
+Our attorneys can help you deal with any insurance companies you need to speak to, create a strong case to help you get compensation, and ensure your rights are upheld throughout the process.

-In order to successfully claim compensation for injuries and other losses sustained during a pedestrian accident, you’ll have to prove that the driver that hit you was negligent.
+To successfully claim compensation for injuries and other losses sustained during a pedestrian accident, you’ll have to prove the driver who hit you was negligent.
 Negligence occurs when a person doesn’t act in a reasonable manner to keep others safe, and it forms the basis of most personal injury lawsuits.

-After proving another person was negligent and that resulted in the accident that caused your injuries, you’ll then need to prove that you suffered losses as a result.
-In a personal injury lawsuit, these losses are known as damages and they are meant to compensate you for anything you lost as a result of the accident.
+After proving another person was negligent, and that resulted in the accident that caused your injuries, you’ll then need to prove you suffered losses as a result.
+In a personal injury lawsuit, these losses are known as damages, and they’re meant to compensate you for anything you lost as a result of the accident.

 The types of compensation available in a pedestrian accident claim may include: